asurcodes/amperage/README.md

  - Basic AMP shortcodes for ease of use.
  - Header menu, table of contents and related posts.
  - Uses web safe fonts by default.
- - Social share and OGP/Twitter card tags.
+ - Social share buttons and OGP/Twitter card tags.
  - Google analytics with gtag.

 Lighthouse v5 theme results: